mastering-microservices/tutorial_en/monolith/monolith.md

 > Remark: Have a glance on available sub-generators (some are not compliant with the current version of JHipster): https://www.jhipster.tech/modules/marketplace/#/list

+> The datatsore should be `PostgreSQL` since PostgreSQL is a free addon on Heroku and the Heroku MySQL addon is not free.

 Read the commit message

 ```bash